Accommodations for Assessment

 Please note that not all assessments support all accommodations.

 A student's accommodations are determined as part of the IEP or 504 process.
-If you have questions about your student's accommodations, please contact his/her case manager or the school psychologist.
+If you have questions about your student's accommodations, please contact their case manager or the school psychologist.

 Testing with Accommodations

-Student may decline to use their assigned accommodation(s) on specific assessments.
-Please contact his/her case manager, the school psychologist, and/or the assessment director for the process to decline an accommodation as it varies a bit from assessment to assessment.
+Students may decline to use their assigned accommodation(s) on specific assessments.
+Please contact their case manager, the school psychologist, and/or the assessment director for the process to decline an accommodation as it varies a bit from assessment to assessment.